Thousands of Russian nationalists rally in anti-immigrant protests

 This year's rallies were larger and more numerous than in previous years, in a headache for Russian authorities who worry that rising ethnic tensions pose a threat to public order.

-At the largest rally, around 8,000 people assembled in an working-class neighbourhood on the outskirts of Moscow, police said.
-Organisers' requests to hold the rally closer to the city centre have repeatedly been denied.
+At the largest rally, around 8,000 people assembled in an working-class neighborhood on the outskirts of Moscow, police said.
+Organizers' requests to hold the rally closer to the city center have repeatedly been denied.

-"Moscow has only just woken up, and Russians have only just started to recognise their identity," said Alexander Belov, a nationalist leader and an organiser of the march.
+"Moscow has only just woken up, and Russians have only just started to recognize their identity," said Alexander Belov, a nationalist leader and an organizer of the march.
 "With every day Russian nationalists are gaining more and more support across the country."

 Police said they detained around 30 marchers for wearing masks or forbidden Nazi symbols, and for other minor public order offences.
 No serious disturbances were reported.